S-D-Willis/S-D-Willis/README.md

 ## 🌴💸Money don't grow on trees... but you can use trees to make money

 - ⭐️ I’m currently working on Weeklies, a peer-to-peer accountability app that helps users track and achieve their goals
-- 📈 I love working on difficult problems, so you'll often find me working on building trading strategies
+- 📈 I also spend a lot of time researching different algorithmic trading strategies, most recently statitsic arbitrage and momentum
 - 🧠 Feel free to reach out to collaberate or chat!